enricorizzi-cmd/MagSuite/README.md

 ## Node Dependencies

-Both the backend and frontend currently have no external Node.js packages.
-Dependencies will be listed in their respective `package.json` files as the project grows.
+Both the backend and frontend include dependencies managed via their own `package.json` files.
+Install with `npm ci` inside each folder.
+See `backend/package.json` and `frontend/package.json` for details.

 ## Installation